Decommission Aged Hardware

 Decommissioning also ignores object versions which have expired based on the configured lifecycle rules for the parent bucket.

-You can monitor ignored delete markers and expired objects during the decommission process with mc admin trace --call decommission
+You can monitor ignored delete markers and expired objects during the decommission process with mc admin trace --call decommission.

 Once the decommissioning process completes, you can safely shut down that pool.

-Since the only remaining data was scheduled for deletion or was only a DeleteMarker
+Since the only remaining data was scheduled for deletion or was only a DeleteMarker, you can safely clear or destroy those drives as per your internal procedures.

 Behavior